varasat/DividoTest/README.md

 ## The Playground

 - so I know that in addition to all of the unit tests you guys might want to play around with this project a bit so I left the `App/Controller/FileParsingDemo.php` file there with a couple of injections so you can play around with the project and try and break it in many different ways.
+- This page can simply be accessed by going to `http://localhost:8000/`

 ## Quick notes about the project itself